Rotifer/duckdb_epl/blog_entries/04_analysis_schema.md

 #### CAST scores to integer type

-Our scores are stored as strings (column type VARCHAR) but we want to convert them (CAST) to inmtegers.
+Our scores are stored as strings (column type VARCHAR) but we want to convert them (CAST) to integers.

 ```sql
 CREATE OR REPLACE TABLE season_1992_1993_int_scores